 - Outcome (O).

 These are the issues about which you seek answers.
 Considering these factors gives you a head start in finding evidence that is relevant (applicable to a client) and valid (i.e., the study measured what the researchers intended to measure).

-Review the guidelines, systematic reviews, and client perspective studies included in an Evidence Map and consider whether the information provided matches the characteristics and goals of the client being treated.
+Review the guidelines and systematic reviews included in an Evidence Map and consider whether the information provided matches the characteristics and goals of the client being treated.
 Because there is no magic formula for making evidence-based decisions, clinicians should consider the information included in an Evidence Map along with their own clinical expertise; the individual circumstances and preferences of the client; and the benefits, risks/harms, and costs of assessment and/or treatment to determine the optimal course of service provision.

 What if there is no available evidence on a clinical topic?

 In some cases, no synthesized research is available for a given assessment, treatment, or service delivery model that might be best aligned with the characteristics of the client and clinical question being asked.
-Consider how useful available guidelines, systematic reviews, and client satisfaction and perspective studies are from similar populations, settings, and/or interventions and determine whether the evidence can be extrapolated to your client.
+Consider how useful available guidelines and systematic reviews are from similar populations, settings, and/or interventions and determine whether the evidence can be extrapolated to your client.

 Additionally, clinicians can turn to primary research from individual studies to help make treatment decisions.
 A number of online bibliographic databases are available (e.g., MEDLINE

 ) to find primary research on a clinical topic.